Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   platform will not reset itself when watchdog expires.
 - `Watchdog timeout value` - watchdog timeout in seconds.
 Allowed range is 60-1024 seconds.
 The Option is only visible if watchdog is set to enabled.

+## Power Management Options

+The submenu contains general power management options.
+Currently available
+options:

+- `Fan profile` - Sets of the fan operation modes (defaults to `Silent`):
+    + `Silent` - the fan will operate at lower speeds to reduce noise,
+    + `Performance` - the fan will operate at higher speeds, to allow for increased performance.